bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 		    return 0

 		#If the above condition is not met,
-		#there is some error
+		#then there are some errors
 		#Count the number of responses equal to 0
 		data_response_0 = len(split_responses[split_responses == 0])
 		#Count the number of responses equal to 1
 		data_response_1 = len(split_responses[split_responses == 1])

-		#Calculate the number of errors
 		#Whichever class is less represented are the errors
 		if (data_response_0 >= data_response_1):
 			errors = data_response_1